MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 MLRegTest contains representations of 1,800 languages drawn from the 16 classes described above.
 This section explains how those 1,800 languages were constructed, and the design choices that went into their construction.

 An important design goal was to ensure that each language in MLRegTest counts as a representative of a single class.
 Since classes may fully or partially include other classes, a typical formal language actually belongs to more than one class.
 For example, every SL language is LT but not vice versa.
 Consequently, we designed MLRegTest such that a language $L$ counts as a representative of a class $X$ provided that $L$ belongs to class $X$, and $L$ does not belong to any class $Y$ which is a subset of, or incomparable with, $X$.
 Following this principle, a SL language could count as a representative of the SL class, but not the LT class.
-Furthermore, the languages representative of the LT class will not belong to SL, coSL, TSL, coTSL, or PT.
+Furthermore, the languages representative of the LT class will not belong to SL, coSL, TSL, TcoSL, or PT.
 Henceforth, when referring to languages and classes in MLRegTest and we write ``$L$ belongs to class $X$'', or ``the languages in class $X$'', ``language $L$ from class $X$'', or anything similar, we mean the language $L$ counts as representative of the class $X$ in the manner described here.

+One caveat with the above approach is that it presupposes that the inherent complexity of a class will be demonstrated with the languages which are representative of the class in the above sense.
+While we believe this is a reasonable position to adopt, the experiments presented later provide some evidence that it is not entirely the case (see \S\ref{sec:res:lgclass}).

 After presenting some additional parameters of our design, we explain how we algorithmically verified that we achieved the aforementioned design goal.
 However, the specific choices of parameter values was influenced by our ability to conduct verification.
 In particular, we often adopted numbers that made verification possible.
-Now we turn to those parameterizations.
+Next we discuss those parameterizations.

 For each class, we developed ten base patterns.
 For example, in the SL class, one base pattern only forbids strings containing $a^k$, for the symbol $a$ in the alphabet and for some $k$.
 Another pattern forbids $(ab)^{k/2}$ when $k$ is even.
 These base patterns are then actualized by specifying both the alphabet and the value $k$, dimensions of variation to which we now turn.
+The languages in the Reg class were obtained by intersecting a language in $\mathbb{Z}_p$ with a language in a class other than $\mathbb{Z}_p$ or Reg.